TheFatRat: Music career

-Büttner began producing music in 2001 under his real name.
+Büttner originally aspired to become a classical conductor.
+He began producing music in 2001 under his real name.
 He began by making background music for television, radio and advertisements and produced music for DJs.

 In 2010, Büttner produced the song Mignon Mignon for René la Taupe, which became a number-one single in France.
 Around that time, he also produced the song "Audubon Ballroom" on Lupe Fiasco's album Food & Liquor II: The Great American Rap Album Pt.
 1, which charted at #5 on the Billboard 200.

-In July 2011, he began making solo music under the pseudonym TheFatRat, a nickname given to him in his youth.
+In July 2011, he began making solo music under the pseudonym TheFatRat.
+The nickname given to him was Ratte, which is German for rat.
+It came from his short stature as he is 5 feet tall.
 His career began with the release of his first EP, Do Be Do Be Do.

-By 2016, Büttner's music was used in over 1.5 million YouTube videos.
+By 2014, Büttner's music was used in over 1.5 million YouTube videos.
 His single "Unity" was included on the album Sounds of Syndication Vol. 1 curated by Tom Cassell, one of the most subscribed streamers on Twitch.

 In November 2016, Büttner released his second EP, Jackpot on the Universal Music label.
 The EP reached #23 on the Billboard Dance/Electronic Albums chart.
 In December 2016, Büttner started a record label, The Arcadium, in collaboration with Universal Music.

-In June 2017, he released the single "Fly Away" featuring vocalist Anjulie.
+In June 2017, Büttner released the single "Fly Away" featuring vocalist Anjulie.
 In July, he performed at the Electric Forest Festival.
 In October 2017, he released the single "Oblivion" featuring vocalist Lola Blanc.